 “If somebody comes to me within the workplace, and they say ‘I've seen this, can you explain it a little more?'
 Fantastic! [...]
 Show me that you've done some legwork, and then we can engage in that conversation."

 Organisations can help clarify things for their employees by having an up-to-date inclusive language policy, and communicating it clearly.

 "You don't have to make an internal wiki where you list out all the different identities and buzzwords and 57 genders [for new hires].
 They can find that elsewhere!
 But using that language yourself, in those [onboarding] documents, goes a really long way."

 Storytelling and working with external speakers is another excellent way to give less-informed employees a space to actively listen and safely ask questions.
 Loeffert brought in Gareth Thomas to speak at SAP, explaining that, "I purposely chose him because I was trying to send a message and a signal at this big organisation with many men."

 Which words you are – and aren’t – using is one of the small signals that many LGBTQ+ people will notice in a new or potential workplace.

-As Fiala explains, "It's about being proactive rather than reactive.
-Don't wait until someone arrives in your organisation.
-Create that space so that anyone who walks into your company or organisation already sees that work has been done."
+But employers shouldn't wait until someone arrives in their organisation to be inclusive - instead, they must create a space so that anyone who walks into their company already sees that work has been done.

 This forethought also reduces the burden on your LGBTQ+ employees to educate their colleagues, and the business at large, freeing up their energy for what they’d rather focus on – their job.